lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`

-Transforming your variables is a very common activity when analyzing cohort data.
-In this lesson, we will cover why you might need to transform your variables, what type of transformations are available, and how they change your data.
+Transforming your variables is a common activity when analyzing cohorts.
+In this lesson we will cover the why, what, and how of variable transformations.

 ---
 ## Why transform variables?